Museum of Contemporary Art Australia (MCA)

 14 Mar 2001 to 11 Jun 2001

-Marina Abramovic & Ulay, Howard Arkley, Jill Bangamala, Laurie Baymaralla, Joseph Beuys, Kate Beynon, Ruby Bilidja, Barbara Bloom, Paul Boston, Arthur Boyd, Jackie Bunkaniyal, Lynette Burida, Stephen Bush, Sophie Calle, Sandro Chia, Tony Clark, Tracey Cooper, Tony Dhanyala, Dhapalang, Lena Djamarraykku, Rosie Djunmujungurr, John Firth-Smith, Fiona Foley, Elizabeth Gamalanga, Rosalie Gascoigne, Margaret Gubalarrbarr, Keith Haring, Barbara Hepworth, Louise Hopkins, Susan Inmingala, Ruby Jinmanga, Michael Johnson, Tim Johnson, Nancy Kaibirama, Anchor Kalunba, Elizabeth Kanabuma, Maria Kozic, Nikolaus Lang, Margaret Lanpupu, Sherrie Levine, Margaret Lolop, Daphne Malarirr, Minnie Manarrjala, Marrangu, Linda Marrinon, John Mawurndjul, Anne-Marie May, Mabel Mayangal, Colin McCahon, Peter Milaynga, Maudie Milmilpinny, Shirley Minjingala, Elizabeth Mipilangurr, Ruby Mordabiya, Margaret Morgan, Yasumasa Morimura, Ben Nicholson, Mike Parr, Robert Rauschenberg, Lena Rungwarnga, Mary Sananggai, Becky Singleton, Antoni Tapies, Imants Tillers, Rosemarie Trockel, Peter Tyndall, Jenny Watson, Boyd Webb, Stefan Wewerka, Rosie Wulungurr, Nancy Yalabuma and John Young
+Marina Abramovic & Ulay, Howard Arkley, Jill Bangamala, Laurie Baymaralla, Joseph Beuys, Kate Beynon, Ruby Bilidja, Barbara Bloom, Paul Boston, Arthur Boyd, Andrew Browne, Jackie Bunkaniyal, Lynette Burida, Stephen Bush, Sophie Calle, Sandro Chia, Tony Clark, Tracey Cooper, Tony Dhanyala, Dhapalang, Lena Djamarraykku, Rosie Djunmujungurr, John Firth-Smith, Fiona Foley, Elizabeth Gamalanga, Rosalie Gascoigne, Margaret Gubalarrbarr, Keith Haring, Barbara Hepworth, Louise Hopkins, Susan Inmingala, Ruby Jinmanga, Michael Johnson, Tim Johnson, Nancy Kaibirama, Anchor Kalunba, Elizabeth Kanabuma, Maria Kozic, Nikolaus Lang, Margaret Lanpupu, Sherrie Levine, Margaret Lolop, Daphne Malarirr, Minnie Manarrjala, Marrangu, Linda Marrinon, John Mawurndjul, Anne-Marie May, Mabel Mayangal, Colin McCahon, Peter Milaynga, Maudie Milmilpinny, Shirley Minjingala, Elizabeth Mipilangurr, Ruby Mordabiya, Margaret Morgan, Yasumasa Morimura, Ben Nicholson, Mike Parr, Robert Rauschenberg, Lena Rungwarnga, Mary Sananggai, Becky Singleton, Antoni Tapies, Imants Tillers, Rosemarie Trockel, Peter Tyndall, Jenny Watson, Boyd Webb, Stefan Wewerka, Rosie Wulungurr, Nancy Yalabuma and John Young

 MCA Unpacked was an exhibition drawn from the MCA’s collections.
 In this exhibition, seven individuals distinguished in the humanities, science, law, politics and the arts chose thematic groupings from the collection, creating displays that were meaningful to them and reflected their personal interests or professional training.